 The Latest: FBI: Roof still embraces racist symbols

-There are 3 comments on the CBS Atlanta story from 7 hrs ago, titled The Latest: FBI: Roof still embraces racist symbols.
-In it, CBS Atlanta reports that:
+There are 5 comments on the WKOW-TV story from 13 hrs ago, titled The Latest: FBI: Roof still embraces racist symbols.
+In it, WKOW-TV reports that:

 FILE - This undated photo that appeared on Lastrhodesian.com, a website investigated by the FBI in connection with Dylann Roof, shows him posing for a photo holding a Confederate flag.
 During Dylan Roof's sentencing fo... .